Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Introduction

-With this shift comes the next question: Which VLM to utilize for a given VQA-based requirement?
-For example, can the model that is the best in knowledge-based VQA also understand mathematical charts better than the others?
-The complexity of this question stems from two different directions - the number of VLMs that are being proposed these days, and the diverse nature of tasks in VQA that the VLMs are expected to perform.
-New VLMs are being released almost every month now~\cite{llava,llava1_5,Qwen-VL,Qwen2-VL,internvl,far_to_gpt4v,cogvlm,cogvlm2}, and they all are different in their model architecture, training data, prompts, training strategy, size, etc. Due to this, they can possess different strengths and weaknesses.
-Additionally, users often face technical and business constraints like compute or memory limitations, data privacy risk, associated cost of inference, compliance and regulatory risks, or associated costs of inference, which may lead them to favor specific VLMs over others.
-For example, one may favor Gemini Flash over Pro due to affordability concerns over cost per input and output token.
-Second, tasks may vary drastically, and in multiple ways.
-They can range from types such as Chart Question-Answering~\cite{chartqa} or Document Understanding~\cite{documentVQA}, to application domains like Science, Politics, or Sports, and the type of knowledge required, encompassing areas like Geographical Information, Mathematical Reasoning, and beyond.
-For an application that can fall into one or multiple such categories, how to identify best suited VLM?
-How to compare them meaningfully using a standardized approach?
+But which VLM to utilize for a given VQA-based requirement?
+The complexity of this stems from two directions - new VLMs being proposed and the diverse nature of tasks in VQA.
+New VLMs come up every month now~\cite{llava,llava1_5,Qwen-VL,Qwen2-VL,internvl,far_to_gpt4v,cogvlm,cogvlm2}, and they differ in their architecture, training data, training strategy, size, etc., possessing different capabilites.
+In addition, users often face technical and business constraints in terms of compute, memory, cost of inference, data, and regulatory risks, which can favor specific VLMs over others.
+Second, tasks may vary from types such as Chart Question-Answering~\cite{chartqa} or Document Understanding~\cite{documentVQA}, to application domains such as Science, or Sports, and the type of knowledge required, like Geographical Information, Mathematical Reasoning, and beyond.
+For an application that can fall into one or more such categories, how do you identify the best suited VLM?
+How to compare them meaningfully?
 These are gaps in existing literature.
 Technical reports of VLMs provide benchmarks and comparison, but they are very theoretical and limited.